 Connect a video signal cable to the jacks in these standard connection plates.

-This is the interface plate, mounted in the wall or table whereby a user can connect a VGA cable, HDMI cable, audio cable, or other various signal cables to transmit audio and video to a display (projector or flat panel TV).
+This is the interface plate, mounted in the wall or table whereby a user can connect a VGA cable, HDMI cable, or audio signal cable, to transmit audio and/or video to a display (projector or TV).

 How to use this feature